navkrishna21/Budget-Manager-Chrome-Extension/README.md

 ![Image](./Screenshots/notification.png)

-* It also consist of the feature of a context menu so that we can add the spendings directly from the webpage by highlighting the amount that we are going to spend.
+* It also consists of the feature of a context menu so that we can add the spendings directly from the webpage by highlighting the amount that we are going to spend.

 ![Image](./Screenshots/context-menu.png)